rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: Rule-based sentiment analysis uses dictionaries of words annotated with their associated sentiments to analyze text.

+**Cost Function**: Rule-based sentiment analysis does not use a traditional cost function but aims to optimize the accuracy of sentiment detection using predefined rules.

 **Example**: Analyzing social media posts for negative sentiments related to a data breach incident.

 ##### Machine Learning-Based Sentiment Analysis
 **When to Use**: Use machine learning-based sentiment analysis for more nuanced and adaptable sentiment detection.

 **How It Works**: Machine learning models are trained on labeled datasets to classify text based on sentiment.

+**Cost Function**: The cost function used is the Cross-Entropy Loss, which measures the difference between the predicted and actual sentiment labels.

 **Example**: Classifying user feedback on security software into positive, negative, or neutral sentiments using a trained sentiment analysis model.